Call now in confidence immediate help & advice 24/7

 Patient sat with therapy group at a drug and alcohol rehab in Luton

-Prior to considering whether you want to attend a drug and alcohol rehab in Luton, it is essential to assess the severity of the patient’s addiction so we at Rehab Recovery can take active steps towards their recovery.
+Prior to considering whether you want to attend a drug rehab and alcohol rehab in Luton, it is essential to assess the severity of the patient’s addiction so we at Rehab Recovery can take active steps towards their recovery.

 It can be difficult to know exactly when you are suffering from addiction, as the signs and symptoms can be hard to spot in yourself.

-Social drinking can quickly become binge drinking, which can easily turn into alcohol dependency without the sufferer even realising, and this is true of all substances.
+Social alcohol drinking can quickly become binge drinking, which can easily turn into alcohol dependency without the sufferer even realising, and this is true of all substances.

 Some of the symptoms that a client may be assessed on are: